 What are special preparation claims?

 Special preparation claims are for work which falls outside the graduated fee schemes.
-In the case of litigators this would mean pages of prosecution evidence (PPE) served in excess of the 10,000 000 (Representation Order Pre-1st December 2017) or 6,000 (Representation Order on or after 1st December 2017) page graduated fee cap and electronic evidence.
+In the case of litigators this would mean pages of prosecution evidence (PPE) served in excess of the 10,000 page graduated fee cap and electronic evidence not included in the PPE.
+For advocates the precise criteria depend on the date of the Representation Order, but covers pages in excess of the appropriate graduated fee cap and if the case has novel or in some circumstances very unusual factual or legal issues.

 What are wasted preparation claims?